What Is Involuntary Commitment In Texas?

 After transporting a person for emergency detention, the peace officer must immediately file a notification of detention with the facility.

-The notification must contain specific details, including the reason for believing the person has a mental illness, the risk of harm, and a detailed description of the behavior, acts, or threats that led to the detention.
+The notification must contain specific details, including the reason for believing the person has a mental illness and the risk of harm.
+It should also have a detailed description of the behavior, acts, or threats that led to the detention.

 Transportation for Emergency Detention by Guardian (Sec.
 573.003):